nrfconnect/ncs-door-lock-and-access-control/docs/hardware_requirements.rst

 Hardware requirements
 #####################

-Before running and testing the NCS door lock, make sure you have required hardware.
+To run and test the NCS door lock, you must have the required hardware.

-.. _development_kit:
+.. _hw_requirements_development_kit:

 Development kit
 ***************